gorango/flowcraft/docs/guide/builders.md

 # Builders

-Builders are helper classes provided by Cascade to abstract away the manual construction of common and complex workflow patterns.
+Builders are helper classes provided by Flowcraft to abstract away the manual construction of common and complex workflow patterns.
 They handle the underlying `Node` and `Flow` wiring for you, so you can focus on your application's logic.

 This guide provides an overview of the available builders and helps you choose the right one for your use case.